 This chapter considers several consequences of shareholders' pursuit of international reflective loss claims.4

 One consequence is the emergence of allegations of financial imprudence, typically directed by respondent states towards claimant shareholders.
 A common allegation is that claimants themselves were irresponsible in burdening an investment with excessive debt, prompting inevitably poor financial performance and a slide into financial distress.
+Such claims may be even more frequent after covid-19, given a general increase in debt levels and bankruptcy.
 The appropriate economic framework to assess allegations of financial imprudence is discussed below.

 A second consequence concerns the magnitude of any shareholder reflective loss.
 Debt enjoys a priority right of payment, so a reliable damages analysis must first consider the impact of the measures at issue on the debtholders in an investment before quantifying any impact on shareholders.
 We explain that the presence of extensive debt typically reduces shareholder losses.

 A third consequence relates to the incentives of both investors and a host state in the events leading to an arbitration.
 Extensive debt can sometimes lead to the escalation of a dispute, rendering arbitration the inevitable outcome.
 An analysis of financial incentives can often help explain the actions of the parties.

 A common allegation by host states in international arbitrations is that claimant shareholders are the authors of their own misfortune.
 A claimant shareholder was imprudent, investing too little equity, while burdening an investment with too much debt.
 Counsel for the state may accuse claimants of inappropriately treating international arbitration like investment insurance, when the problem was always a claimant's own financing choices and the inherent vulnerabilities.